Cailler: History

+Vevey factory

 François-Louis Cailler was born in Vevey, Switzerland in 1796.
 Together with Abram L. C. Cusin, Cailler first opened a grocery shop in Vevey in 1818, where chocolate was also sold.
-At that time, chocolate was essentially considered as a tonic rather than a delicacy, and transport of raw ingredients was slow and difficult.
+At that time, chocolate was essentially considered as a tonic rather than a delicacy, and it was generally dissolved in water or milk.
 Cailler soon opened his first chocolate factory in neighbouring Corsier-sur-Vevey in 1819.
 It is considered one of the first modern chocolate factories.
 The factory allowed Cailler to produce solid and affordable chocolate, that was moulded into tablets or small blocks.
-Cailler was successful and, after a few years, he proposed sixteen different sorts of chocolate with different packagings.
+Cailler was successful and, after a few years, he proposed 16 types of chocolate each with different packaging.
 Among popular products were pur caraque and commun sucré, which were also exported outside Switzerland.
 Vanilla and cinnamon flavoured chocolate bars were also made by Cailler.
 Chocolate production increased with the opening of two other factories in Corsier and Vevey in 1832 and 1840.
 The factories were located on the Canal de la Monneresse and were water powered.
 François-Louis Cailler died in 1852 and his wife Louise-Albertine continued to run the company along with their sons, Auguste and Alexandre.

 In 1861, one of the Cailler factories at Rue des Bosquets was sold to François-Louis Cailler’s son-in-law: Daniel Peter.
 There, Peter would establish his own independent chocolate company and, after a few decades, invent milk chocolate.

+In the early 1890s, following the development of the conching process, Cailler began manufacturing a new type of chocolate specially made for eating.